 from the presynaptic neurons.

-The neurotransmitters are stored in neurosecretory vesicles in the terminal bulbs.
+Neurotransmitters are stored in neurosecretory vesicles in the terminal bulbs.

-The release of calcium within the terminal bulb mobilizes neurosecretory vesicles rapidly (by the phosphorylation of synapsin and release from the cytoskeleton) and causes the fusion of the vesicles to the plasma membrane and neurotransmitters release.
+Release of calcium within the terminal bulb mobilizes neurosecretory vesicles rapidly (by the phosphorylation of synapsin and release from the cytoskeleton) and causes the fusion of the vesicles to the plasma membrane and neurotransmitters release.

 Exocytosis of neurotransmitters requires the docking and fusion of vesicles with the plasma membrane requires ATP and voltage-gated calcium channels.

 When the action potential reaches the ends of the axon, voltage-gated calcium channels open and calcium flood in.

 This initiates the docking of the vesicles at the presynaptic neuron's membrane in an active zone through the action of docking proteins (synaptotagamin, synaptobrevin, syntaxin).